wieluk/psychopy_linux_installer/README.md

 ## Troubleshooting

 - Ensure your package manager is working and not locked by another process.
-- If prebuilt wheels fail, use `--build=wxpython` to build from source.
+- If prebuilt wheels fail, use `--build-wxpython` to build from source.
 - Make sure `/tmp` has enough space when building wxPython.
 - Review the log file (path shown in the terminal) for details on errors.
 - Before opening a new issue, search [existing GitHub issues](https://github.com/wieluk/psychopy_linux_installer/issues?q=is%3Aissue) to see if your problem is already reported or resolved.